- EIA’s May 13 ERCOT forecast clears the publish bar because it gives the Texas AI-power debate a more useful frame.

-- EIA says solar generation in ERCOT is expected to rise to 78 billion kilowatthours in 2026, exceeding coal generation at 60 billion kilowatthours.
+- EIA said solar generation in ERCOT is expected to reach 78 billion kilowatthours in 2026, versus 60 billion for coal.

 - Section